CTable¶

 Rename a column. |

-Add a new column filled with default for every existing live row.
+Add a new column filled from the default declared in spec.

 - Parameters: